 This basic vocabulary will give you the advantage of making local people happy.
 I’m always amazed when locals beam at me only because I’m able to say Hello or Thank You in their language.
 It’s such a small gesture and so easy to achieve, yet the reaction is just so warm and appreciative.

 The other reason why it’s good to know a couple of words is a less friendly one.
-With a basic vocabulary you have the chance to pretend being familiar with the local culture and knowing your drill.
+With a basic vocabulary, you have the chance to pretend to be familiar with the local culture and know your drill.
 Further below, I’m giving you the advice to just lie your way through each and every situation necessary.
-As I claimed being an ex-pat in Cape Verde, speaking some rudimentary Portuguese helped to make it seem more probable.
+As I claimed to be an ex-pat in Cape Verde, speaking some rudimentary Portuguese helped to make it seem more probable.

 I’ve actually practiced three languages on the online platform babbel.com – Indonesian, Turkish, and Portuguese.
 Although you cannot actually learn a language with this software – and I’d assert with no software out there – for practicing some basic vocabulary like pleasantries and polite remarks it’s just perfect.